MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Options specific to the "mtnorm" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- **-init_mask image** Provide an initial brain mask, which will constrain the response function estimation (if omitted, the default dwi2mask algorithm will be used)

+- **-lmax values** The maximum spherical harmonic degree for the estimated FODs (see Description); defaults are "4,0,0" for multi-shell and "4,0" for single-shell data)

-- **-threshold** the threshold on the total tissue density sum image used to derive the brain mask. the default is 0.5
+- **-threshold value** the threshold on the total tissue density sum image used to derive the brain mask; default is 0.5

-- **-lmax** the maximum spherical harmonic order for the output FODs.
-The value is passed to the dwi2fod command and should be provided in the format which it expects (Default is "4,0,0" for multi-shell and "4,0" for single-shell data)
+- **-tissuesum image** Export the tissue sum image that was used to generate the mask

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^